Learn how to choose healthy snacks for athletes under 18 and get inspired with a variety of sport snacks for your young athlete.

-Healthy Snacks List for Sports
+Healthy Snacks for Athletes

 Unfortunately, sideline snacks brought by well-intentioned parents are not much better.

 It’s no surprise that one of the most popular questions I’m asked by parents of young athletes is:

 It’s a great question.

-- are actually eaten
+- Are actually eaten

-- cover hunger and appetite
+- Cover his hunger and appetite

 The nutrients that are the most important for an exercising athlete are carbohydrates and protein.

-If you target these nutrients when planning athlete snacks, you’ll offer the fuel needed for optimal performance and help your athlete feel good while playing.
+If you target these nutrients when planning healthy snacks, you’ll offer the fuel sources needed for optimal performance, while helping your athlete feel good.

-Snacks that contain just a carbohydrate source, like fresh fruit or crackers, are fine for shorter events or practices or even less intensive exercises.
+Sport snacks that contain only a carbohydrate source, like fresh fruit or crackers, are fine for short events, practices or less intensive exercises.

 My rule of thumb is: